Tuesday: 14+ @ Close Combat HQ.

 - Club Tshirt (if a member)

-*We have basic gloves and pads for beginners to use, but, as with most contact martial arts clubs, students should aim to purchase their own gear, most students will start with their own boxing gloves, inner gloves or hand wraps, shin/instep guards and gum shield and groin protection, but also knee, elbow, wrist and ankle supports if required, some students even prefer to bring along their own jab/Thai pads.
-More advanced students may require a head guard if they chose.
+*We have basic gloves and pads for beginners to use, but, as with most contact martial arts clubs, students should aim to purchase their own gear, most students will start with their own boxing gloves, hand wraps, shin/instep guards and gum shield and groin protection, but also knee, elbow, wrist and ankle supports if required, some students even prefer to purchase their own air focus pads.
+All of which will be available for purchase on our online store in the future.

 Students won’t be able to make the most of training as they advance through the grades without the correct equipment, so we have instated a required equipment system that runs alongside the grading system to ensure that all students have what they need as a minimum requirement at the right level.

 Advice can be given about equipment if required, recommended equipment is purchased from Adidas, Blitz or RDX Sports, or our own CCMA branded products in the online store.
-Please consult us before purchasing equipment as we may be able to get you products discounted from Blitz and RDX and our own equipment can be inspected before purchase.
+Please consult us before purchasing equipment as we can provide advice and help to pick our decent quality gear and I know about the many flaws in a lot of the products on the market.

 How often do I need to train?

 We follow a tight syllabus, so it is recommended that you attend and train at least once a week on the same night, otherwise you will miss important lessons and have gaps in your knowledge which will affect your grading.
-If lessons are missed, students will have opportunities to catch up in private 121 lessons (subject to availability) or have to wait until next time around, but it is better to attend all primary lessons throughout the syllabus when possible.
+If lessons are missed, students will most likely have to cycle through the grade again, but it is better to attend all primary lessons throughout the syllabus when possible.
+Attending twice a week (subject to availability) will help you obtain the skills quicker to work towards grading.

 Who is allowed to train?